 The pandemic and its effects have underlined the changes that need to be undertaken in financial risk management to keep up with the challenging times.
 The existing risk management frameworks lacked in terms of agility and effectiveness.
 They had to be revisited in response to high volatility, poor credit quality, and other challenges brought about by COVID-19.

 The challenges faced by financial institutions cover varied categories of financial risks.
 All these segments have been impacted by COVID-19 and undergoing redefinition by the financial institutions, policymakers, and regulators.

-Many banks and financial institutions have offered credit extensions and payment deferrals in response to the coronavirus pandemic.
+Many banks and financial institutions even pawn loans have offered credit extensions and payment deferrals in response to the coronavirus pandemic.
 The businesses of all sizes are left threatened and financial markets are highly volatile.
 As a result, credit risks have increased manifold, with higher chances of default, drawing down of credit facilities, and downgrading credit.

 Even after the pandemic has passed, the volatility and credit risk are here to stay.
 Therefore, credit risk management needs to be redefined and for good.
 The credit rating models will require complete recalibration to imbibe the new risk factors related to impacted industries and products.
 Early warning signals and quantitative information will be needed to test the stress of portfolios across all risk levels.
 Additionally, the process of credit risk analysis, impact of surroundings on the creditworthiness, and review and response are to become rapid, timely, real-time, and dynamic.
 The quick response and adjustments will help gauge the gaps faster and fill them before they cause significant repercussions.